mrolli/myitjournal/docs/guides/git.md

 * Run a `git pull --ff-only` to fetch the new commit from the other person
 * Re-apply your changes again on top of the latest commit

+!!! success "Solution"
-The command `git pull --rebase` does exactly that.
-Details see `git help pull`.
+    `git pull --rebase`

+This command first fetches the latest commits and then rebases your commits on top of the latest commit, see `git help pull`.
 Now you may try to push your changes.